violetto-rose/violetto-rose.github.io/README.md

 ---

-## 🤝 Contributing

-We welcome contributions to improve and expand the tutorials and applications.
-If you have suggestions or would like to contribute, please fork the repository and submit a pull request.

----

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3 - see the [LICENSE](LICENSE) file for details.

 ---